Shell LiveWIRE: Young Entrepreneur of the Year Award Winners

 The Shell LiveWIRE Young Entrepreneur of the Year Award competition recognises and celebrates the achievements of the UK's finest young entrepreneurs.

 Previous winners include Jamie Murray Wells of Glasses Direct, Robert Matthams of Shiply.com, Ben Allen of Oomph Wellness, and Daniel Murray of Grabble.

 British Entrepreneur Robin Drinkall won both a regional Shell LiveWIRE Award in 1987 and also a UK National Shell LiveWIRE Award in 1988.
-His autobiography Colourful Sails of Pyramids details his memories of the UK National Shell LiveWIRE Awards.

 Another new start-up business includes Moroccan legacy uk deals in natural cosmetics made with argan oil and bio garden plants.